Route Fire (2022)

 The Route Fire was a wildfire that burned during the 2022 California wildfire season, along Interstate 5 near the community of Castaic in Los Angeles County, California during a dramatic state-wide heatwave in late August and early September, 2022.
 At least seven firefighters sustained heat-related injuries, while two structures were destroyed and 5,208 acre burned.

 Background

-Rising temperatures around 100 °F were recorded during the fire, and a red flag warning was issued as hot, dry conditions spread across northern Los Angeles County.
-Persistent drought across Southern California further increased the risk.
-By late summer, seasonal rainfall totals measured less than 50 percent of average, leaving both live and dead fuel moisture at critically low levels.
-The combination of extreme heat, steep terrain, and abundant chaparral vegetation accelerated fire spread in the Castaic area.
+The Route Fire started during what was the most intense heatwave of 2022 at that point, prompting Governor Gavin Newsom to issue a state of emergency.
+There was significant dry brush in the fire's area.

 Events

 Context

 Southern California was experiencing a significant heatwave at the time.
 Conditions at the time were very dry and hot which were ingredients to create a fire like this one.
 On August 31, 2022, at 1:48 PM local time the fire began.

 August 31

 When the fire began, temperatures had reached well over 100 degrees.
 A few minutes after it began, it burned about 60 acres.
 Nearly 40 minutes later, the fire more than doubled its size, which grew to about 165 acres.
 Later that evening, the fire soared into growth heading up to 4,625 acres with still 0% containment.